-- 3.1 DCC shall prepare a consolidated Business Plan in accordance with this Guidance.17 The Plan's contents shall comprise the following: - a) A Development Plan section for the purposes of providing a 5-year view of the broader strategic landscape - b) A costed Business Plan for the purposes of setting the Licensee's Allowed Revenue for the relevant Cost Control period, including any necessary appendices with detailed justification of costs submitted in line with the Regulatory Instructions and Guidance (RIGs) - 3.2 For the purposes of the first Business Plan to be submitted to the Authority under LC34A, the relevant cost control period is the First Price Control Period of the Successor Licensee from Transfer Date (determined by the Authority under LC43) until 31st March 2028. - 3.3 The consolidated Business Plan will be based on stakeholder engagement and will be scrutinised, in its draft form, by a Customer Challenge Group as per the process set out in section 2.
-Consequently, this document must contain sufficient cost information for the Challenge Group to conduct its work.
-Ofgem requires the Licensee to act in accordance with its Licence18 to consult with the CCG and to have due regard to its feedback.
-We expect DCC to agree the detail on what cost information will be shared with the CCG during the development process. - 3.4 The integration of the two elements of the Business Plan is intended to be synergistic.
+- 3.1 DCC shall prepare a consolidated Business Plan in accordance with this guidance.
+The Plan's contents shall comprise the following: - a) A Development Plan section for the purposes of providing a 5-year view of the broader strategic landscape - b) A costed Business Plan for the purposes of setting the Successor Licensee's Allowed Revenue for the relevant Cost Control period, including any necessary appendices with detailed justification of costs submitted in line with the SL Regulatory Instructions and Guidance - 3.2 For the purposes of the first Business Plan to be submitted to the Authority under LC34A, the relevant cost control period is the First Price Control Period of the Successor Licensee from Transfer Date (determined by the Authority under LC43) until 31st March 2028. - 3.3 The consolidated Business Plan will be based on stakeholder engagement and will be scrutinised, in its draft form, by a Customer Challenge Group as per the process set out in section 2.
+Consequently, the whole Business Plan must contain sufficient cost information and be submitted to the Challenge Group in order for it to conduct its work.
+Ofgem requires the Licensee to act in accordance with its Licence to consult with the CCG and to have due regard to its feedback.
+We expect DCC to agree the level of detail on the aspects of its costed Business Plan to be shared with the CCG during the development process. - 3.4 The integration of the two elements of the Business Plan is intended to be synergistic.
 The Development Plan section will provide an overview of the Licensee's business strategy for the next 5 year period.
-The costed Business Plan section is how DCC intends to give operational effect to its Development Plan in the relevant Cost Control period. - 3.5 It is for the Licensee to demonstrate that its proposed expenditure is economic and efficient.
-As part of the consolidated Plan, the Licensee should submit any information that is or could reasonably be required by the Authority to determine the Successor Licensee's Required Revenue, in particular necessary evidence to justify the cost information submitted through the Regulatory Instructions and Guidance (RIGs) templates.
-These documents may contain more granular and detailed cost and contract information, which may not be required by the Customer Challenge Group during engagement on the draft Business Plan.
+The costed Business Plan section is how DCC intends to give operational effect to its Development Plan in the relevant Cost Control period.